gabrielbis/gabrielbis/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on enginner of projects
+- 🔭 I’m currently working as a project engineer
 - 🌱 I’m currently learning analytics of data
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about my experience e projects